What Happens If You Upload a 3D Model with ‘Errors’ to Our Site and Place an Order?

-We will try to fix minor errors automatically: If you upload your model to our website and it contains errors, our software will try to fix it on the spot.
+We will try to fix minor errors automatically.
+If you upload your model to our website and it contains errors, our software will try to fix it on the spot.

-If an auto-fix doesn’t solve the error, we’ll take a look at your design in person: Our team of support engineers with years of experience in 3D modeling and 3D printing will take a look at your design.
+If an auto-fix doesn’t solve the error, we’ll take a look at your design in person.
+Our team of support engineers with years of experience in 3D modeling and 3D printing will take a look at your design.
 They will then give you feedback on what went wrong.
 Maybe the wall thickness you chose was too thin, maybe the details were too small, maybe you uploaded several models in one file.
 The list of possible errors might be long, but with the information that you will get from our support team, you will be able to perfect your design and make it error-free.

 So as you can see, there is a safety net in place.
 Just a word of caution, however: As a designer it is your responsibility that your design is printable.
-Our software and trained personnel will do their best to spot and fix any errors, but we cannot guarantee that some errors might still slip through.
+Our software and trained personnel will do their best to spot and fix any errors, but we cannot guarantee that no errors will slip through.
 That’s why it is so important to read the design guidelines before you place an order (I know I’m repeating myself, but I can’t stress enough how important they are).

-Your order was cancelled?
+Your order was canceled?
 What now?

 If we spot mistakes we will cancel your order and refund you completely: Whenever we find mistakes that make your model unprintable, we will cancel the order, send you an email with detailed feedback, and refund 100% of your money.

-Sometimes users are surprised that their order was cancelled, even though our online tool showed them a price and they were able to place an order.
+Sometimes users are surprised that their order was canceled, even though our online tool showed them a price and they were able to place an order.
 That’s because receiving a quote is not a guarantee that the file is actually 3D printable.